Ten stages of genocide

-The ten stages of genocide, formerly the eight stages of genocide, is an academic tool and a policy model which was created by Gregory Stanton, former research professor and founding president of Genocide Watch, in order to explain how genocides occur.
+The ten stages of genocide is an academic tool and a policy model which was created in 1987 by Gregory Stanton, American jurist, former research professor and founding president of Genocide Watch.
+The model characterizes how genocides occur and what are adequate preventative measures.
 The stages of genocide are not linear and several of them may occur simultaneously.
-Stanton's stages are a conceptual model based on analyses of scores of genocides including the Armenian Genocide, the Holocaust, the Cambodian Genocide, the Genocide of the Tutsi in Rwanda, the Darfur, Myanmar, Bosnian, Bangladesh, and other genocides that reveal the common processes that lead to genocides.
-The model's stages are transformational processes that change cultures and result in genocides.
-The model is also a model for determining preventive measures that can be used at each stage of the overall genocidal process.
+Stanton's stages are a conceptual model based on analyses of scores of genocides, including the Armenian Genocide, the Holocaust, the Cambodian Genocide, the Rwandan genocide, the Darfur, Myanmar, Bosnian, Bangladesh, and other genocides that reveal the common processes that lead to genocides.

+Stanton's model is widely used in the teaching of comparative genocide studies in a variety of settings, ranging from university courses to museum education, settings which include the Dallas Holocaust and Human Rights Museum.
+The model is based on the structuralist theories of Jean Piaget and Noam Chomsky that describe the transformations in human cognition and language.

+History

 Stanton developed the model after directing a relief program in Phnom Penh, Cambodia in 1980.
-He conceived of it after studying the Holocaust, the Cambodian genocide, the Armenian Genocide, and other genocides.
-He published the model in the 1987 Faulds Lecture at Warren Wilson College, and he also presented it to the American Anthropological Association in 1987.
-In 2012, he added two additional stages, discrimination and persecution.
+He published the model in the 1987 Faulds Lecture at Warren Wilson College.
+The model originally contained eight stages of genocide, but in 2012 he added two additional stages: discrimination and persecution.